What is an internship and what does it entail?

 Electronic media outlets may not require students to work beyond the 140 hours or assign deadlines that conflict with other academic responsibilities.
 However, students may voluntarily extend the number of hours of the internship.

 Yes, but not for credit.
 Unfortunately the reality of the modern electronic media workplace is that most outlets will not, because of liability concerns, allow you to work without receiving academic credit.
 Thus, because you are limited to one three-hour academic internship, you will most likely not be offered any additional opportunities.

 You are encouraged, however, to gain as much part-time work experience as you can.
 Such experience will be impressive on your resume.

 - Be sure you meet the prerequisites listed above.

-- See Beverly Dominick at 800 Sumter St., 118D for an application and registration paperwork.
+- See the Career Services Director at 800 Sumter St., 118D for an application and registration paperwork.